emilfanache/networkupdater/README.md

 make
 ./test_updater         # Run unit tests
-./network_updater      # Sends the HTTP request to a server on listening on port 8080 (by default) ./http_test_server     # Runs a TCP server that receives the request and replys with harcoded HTTP responses.
+./network_updater      # Sends the HTTP request to a server on listening on port 8080 (by default) ./http_test_server     # Runs a TCP server that receives the request and replys with harcoded
+                       # HTTP responses.
 Strictly used for testing purpose
 ```

 ## Supplemenatry options
-networkupdater can be configured with several options described the in command's help.
+networkupdater can be configured with several options described the in command's help.<br/>

 ```
 #./network_updater --help